oqop/Guns.lol-Checker/README.md

-Simple script to checki usernames for guns.lol (DISCONTINUED)
+Simple script to check usernames for guns.lol (DISCONTINUED)

 Note: This Checker is a bit older so if guns.lol decides to change their API and status  codes , feel free to recode but credit me!